 According to a research report (Source): 67% percent of respondents have standardized their deployment toolsets.

-A more inclusive approach is to allow your teams to choose whatever tools are best for them and their pipelines, but introduce an integrated and connected DevOps toolset that can incorporate with those tools while providing end-to-end communication and collaboration they need—all without causing unnecessary delays.
+A more inclusive approach is to allow your teams to choose whatever tools are best for them and their pipelines, but introduce an integrated and connected DevOps toolset that can incorporate those tools while providing end-to-end communication and collaboration they need—all without causing unnecessary delays.

-- Connected toolsets that integrate with the existing tools don’t hamper the work of the organization’s team as they are extensible, allowing you to integrate them with third party or even custom tools through open APIs.
+- Connected toolsets that integrate with the existing tools don’t hamper the work of the organization’s team as they are extensible, allowing you to integrate them with third-party or even custom tools through open APIs.

 - You can also replace your existing life cycle management tools if needed or even interchange tools in and out as per your requirement enabling automation of the entire DevOps pipeline.